jaredmusil/neville-trucking/content/services.md

 *The rental fee after the initial 2 weeks is $5 per day or $25 a week.

-## ROLL-OFF DUMPSTERS

-Contact us about your project and we will help you decide what size roll-off you will need.

 We require the dumpster delivery plus the cost of first 2 ton upon or before delivery of the container.
 If your container doesn't exceed the 2 tons we will credit back the difference.